Here are the answers to some frequently asked questions about the process.

 How will the transition occur?

-We are searching for a Teaching Minister at The Creek.
-The plan is for this person to eventually assume the role of Senior Minister/Lead Servant at The Creek.
+The Teaching Minister role was created as an interim position to eventually assume the role of Senior Minister/Lead Servant at The Creek.
 The transition process will involve our Teaching Minister taking on ever-increasing leadership duties (preaching, leading teams, etc) under Gary Johnson’s mentorship.
 Prayerful evaluation and feedback will continue throughout this time.
 There are no defined dates for this period.
 But in the end, the candidate will be put forward by the LCT and affirmed by the congregation as Senior Minister/Lead Servant.

 What is Gary’s plan after The Creek?